Jarred Kelenic Player Props: Mariners vs. Guardians

-On Friday, Jarred Kelenic (on the back of going 1-for-2) and the Seattle Mariners face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 4:10 PM ET.
+On Saturday, Jarred Kelenic (coming off going 1-for-4 with a double) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 6:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Angels.
+In his last appearance, he went 1-for-4 with a double against the Guardians.

 Jarred Kelenic Game Info & Props vs. the Guardians